The Holy City of Varanasi: Where Life Returns to Ashes

 Or maybe Varanasi just didn't live up to all the hype.
 But, I can say without a doubt that Varanasi is one of those places that has to be seen at least once because there really is no other place like it anywhere else in the world.
 Varanasi is its own entity within an already very complex country.
 It's a place of extreme extremes; it's a photographer's dream and a germophobe's nightmare (actually that would apply to most of India).

-MANIKARNIKA - THE BURNING GHAT
+THE BURNING GHAT OF MANIKARNIKA

 Varanasi is mostly known for its burning ghats (or cremation grounds) - the most popular being Manikarnika.
 Devoted Hindus believe that being cremated in the Holy City is the ultimate release into the much-anticipated state of nirvana.
 Varanasi is where life returns to ashes.
 Cremating the dead by the Ganges river has been going on for centuries and this peculiar ritual attracts curious visitors such as myself each year.